-Our customers include both OEMs and EMS companies that primarily serve the aerospace and defense, automotive, data center computing, medical/industrial/instrumentation, and networking/communications end markets of the electronics industry.
+Our customers include end-users, OEMs, EMS providers, ODMs and distributors that primarily serve the aerospace and defense, automotive, data center computing, medical/industrial/instrumentation, and networking end markets of the electronics industry.
 Included in the end markets that our OEM and EMS customers serve is the U.S. government.
 As a result, we are a supplier, primarily as a subcontractor, to the U.S. government.
+In addition, we also sell direct to government agencies, both domestic and foreign.

-See table in Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations for the percentage of our net sales in each of the principal end markets we served.
+See table in Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations for the percentage of our net sales in each of the principal end markets we serve.

-Sales attributed to OEMs include sales made through EMS providers.
-Although our contractual relationships are with the EMS companies, we typically negotiate price and volume requirements directly with the OEMs.
+Sales attributed to OEMs include sales made through EMS providers and ODMs.
+Although our contractual relationships are often with the EMS or ODM companies, we typically negotiate price and volume requirements directly with the OEMs.
 In addition, we are on the approved vendor lists of several of our EMS providers.
 This positions us to participate in business that is awarded at the discretion of the EMS provider.

 Our sales and marketing strategy focuses on building long-term relationships with our customers' engineering and new product introduction personnel early in the product development phase, frequently through strategic account management teams.
 Traditional build-to-print opportunities involve TTM engineering providing design for manufacture reviews and making recommendations for both manufacturability and cost reductions without impacting specifications.
 Prototype builds to verify design ensue, along with the early stages of production.
-As the product then matures from the prototype stage to volume production, we shift our focus to the customers' procurement departments in order to capture sales at each point in the product's life cycle.
-Our design to specification capabilities allow us to engage at the onset in the engineering cycle at critical aerospace and defense, automotive, telecommunications, and networking customers as they begin the process of specifying an RF requirement.
-At that stage, we are able to support our customers by designing a complete or specific portions of an RF solution as well as providing early prototyping and test support for that solution.
-TTM will then meet the ramp to volume and volume production requirements of our customers.
+As the product then matures from the prototype stage to volume production, we shift our focus to the customers'

+procurement departments in order to capture sales at each point in the product's life cycle.
+Our design-to-specification capabilities allow us to engage at the onset in the engineering cycle at critical aerospace and defense, automotive, telecommunications, and networking customers as they begin the process of specifying system requirements.
+At that stage, we support our customers by designing a solution as well as providing early prototyping and test support for that solution.
+TTM will then meet the ramp to volume production requirements of our customers.
+Building upon this strategy and moving further vertically along the customer value chain, we also design and manufacture highly-engineered integrated mission systems for aerospace and defense applications.